Last Updated on September 6, 2023 by Tim Wells

 Google was once again quiet on the hardware specs of the third-generation Chromecast.
 Judging by the performance, I can’t see it being that different than the 2nd generation streamer.

 Launch times were marginally faster than the previous version, and 1080p video at 60 fps was added.
-Dolby Digital Plus 5.1 is now supported, and it’s now fully integrated with the Google Home series of smart speakers.
+It now supports Dolby Digital Plus and is fully integrated with the Google Home series of smart speakers.

-But that’s the extent of the big changes.
+But that’s the extent of the major changes.
 Unsurprisingly, the tech media was underwhelmed when they got their hands on the 3rd generation Chromecast.

-That’s not to say it was a bad streaming player.
+That’s not to say it was a lousy streaming player.

 Far from it.